Bell peppers (also known as capsicums) are a colorful and sweet fruit from the nightshade plant family.

 Bell peppers are made up of 92% water, and they are low in calories.
 They also contain some fiber and an abundance of antioxidants.

 However, the most significant benefit of sweet bell peppers is their high Vitamin C content.
+Bell peppers are one of the highest Vitamin C foods you can give your guinea pig.
 Guinea pigs cannot manufacture their own Vitamin C (just like humans!), so they need to get it through their daily diet.

 A deficiency in this essential nutrient can lead to a compromised immune system, weakness, and diseases like scurvy.